 Once you've got the command window open, you'll need to change directories to the platform-tools folder before you can send the Fastboot command to unlock your bootloader.
 To do that, type "cd" (without the quotes) followed by a space, then paste in the file location for your platform-tools folder:

 With your phone still connected, type the following into your command prompt:

-This should present you will screen similar to the screenshot below with the phrase "List of devices attached" followed by a series of numbers and letters and the word "device."
+One thing you should note is that Mac and Linux users will need to put "./" before each line of code so the code will be "./adb devices" for those using computer running either operating system. .
+This command should present you will screen similar to the screenshot below with the phrase "List of devices attached" followed by a series of numbers and letters and the word "device."

 This information means your device is properly connected to your computer and USB debugging was authorize.
 If you see "Unauthorized" instead of "device," disconnect and reconnect the USB cable, and make sure to select "OK" on the "Allow USB debugging" prompt.

 Since we need to use fastboot, we need to boot our device to the bootloader.
 Type the following command into the command prompt or terminal window, then hit enter: